Relationships are the stuff of life. When they work, they provide the vital foundation for success in all other areas of life.

 Rapport is so important in all areas of life, that it is one of the most important lessons we teach and practice in all of our courses.

-This June Michael will be presenting his ‘Creating Loving Relationships’ course in Sydney.
-This is a truly powerful two and a half day experience that will likely be the turning point not only in your ability to transform old dysfunctional relationships into healthy, productive ones but also in your ability to attract and create exciting new ones.
+If you would like to learn more about rapport and how it can strengthen any relationship, join us at Live it Now!
+This is a truly powerful two-day experience that will likely be the turning point not only in your ability to transform old dysfunctional relationships into healthy, productive ones but also in your ability to attract and create exciting new ones.

 Matt Catling – Your Future Now